 There are shelters, benches and some bins along the way, including a number of Grade II Listed shelters.
 This seafront footpath runs all the way along the coast from Lytham to Fleetwood.

-You can also continue your your virtual journey south, to Blackpool North Pier.
+Continue your your virtual journey south, to Blackpool North Pier.

 Find out More